 Kate Song, Reporter

 Kate Song is a Junior at Claremont High School and a second-year reporter for the Wolfpacket.
 Asides from her obsession with Chipotle (she has almost 3,000 award points on the app), she dedicates a lot of time to getting involved on campus.
-Song is a PF co-captain for the CHS Speech and Debate team and president/founder of her club, Rekindle, a club dedicated to helping patients with dementia & caregivers in honor of her grandmother.
+Song is a PF co-captain for the CHS Speech and Debate team and founder of California's first student-run dementia service organization, Rekindle, which she dedicates in honor of her grandmother.
 One of her favorite memories this year was getting the opportunity to work with Congress representatives Mike Thompson & Dan Goldman to pitch a congressional bill tackling housing support.
 In her free time, she enjoys the occasional retail therapy or the never-ending struggle to find her balance in yoga class.